WICG/turtledove/FLEDGE.md

 The arguments to this function are:

 *   auctionSignals and perBuyerSignals: As in the call to `generateBid()` for the winning interest group.
 *   sellerSignals: The output of `reportResult()` above, giving the seller an opportunity to pass information to the buyer.
+In the case the winning buyer won a component auction and then went on to win the top-level auction, this is the output of component auction's seller's `reportResult()` method.
 *   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `interestGroupName` and `seller` fields.
-If the bidder bid in a component auction, then `seller` will be the seller in the component auction, and a `topLevelSeller` field will contain the seller of the top level auction.  `browserSignals` could also include some buyer-specific signal like the second-highest bid from that particular buyer.
+If the bidder bid in a component auction, then `seller` will be the seller in the component auction, a `topLevelSeller` field will contain the seller of the top level auction, and a topLevelSellerSignals field will contain the return value of the top level seller's ReportResult() method.  `browserSignals` could also include some buyer-specific signal like the second-highest bid from that particular buyer.

 The `reportWin()` function's reporting happens by calling browser-provided aggregate reporting APIs or, temporarily, directly calling network APIs.